Neelim Mahanta

 Neelim Mahanta is an Indian artist, vlogger and activist from Lakhimpur, Assam.
 He is much known for his street art and graffiti.

-Neelim's many artwork of renowned artist Zubeen Garg in the Lakhimpur by-pass and several other places went viral in the social media.
+Neelim's many artwork went viral in the social media.

 Personal life

 Mahanta after completing his schooling from Lakhimpur enrolled in the Guwahati College of Architecture.
 After three years he took admission in the Delhi College of Arts in 2013.
 In 2016, he dropped out from the college, losing his degree, in his third year of the four-year course.

 Artistic works

 In an interview, Mahanta mentioned that he created his first street art back in 2012 on the wall of a grocery store, in his neighbourhood.

 Mahanta, after his studies started doing street art nearby, on the walls of Delhi.
 Then by the end of 2016, he started working for an organisation named Street Art India Foundation in Hyderabad.

 After his return in Assam by the end of 2016, he along with his friends started painting on the walls of Assam, under the banner of Living Art which turned out to be so big that it became a creative movement of independent artists in Assam.

 On 28 May 2019, On the occasion of World Menstrual Hygiene Day, Bidisha Saikia along with Neelim Mahanta installed a mural named “#BleedwithDignity” in the campus of Parijat Academy, Guwahati.

 Moreover, in 2021 Government of Assam reached out to the Living Art group and Neelim to paint the walls of the newly constructed flyover in Dispur, which became viral in Social Media among the youngsters.
-Subsequently after that he was also featured in the Music Video Silaa of Zubeen Garg.
+Subsequently, after that he was also featured in the Music Video Silaa of Zubeen Garg.